allissadillman/DS-Training-Resources/README.md

 * [Practice Python](http://www.practicepython.org/): This site provides over 30 beginner Python exercises just waiting to be solved.
 Each exercise comes with a small discussion of a topic and a link to a solution.
 New exercise are posted monthly.

 * [Python for Data Science and AI](https://www.coursera.org/learn/python-for-applied-data-science-ai): This 4-module introduction to Python will kickstart your learning of Python for data science, as well as programming in general.
 This beginner-friendly Python course will take you from zero to programming in Python in a matter of hours.

+* [Python for Everybody Specialization](https://www.coursera.org/specializations/python): Learn to Program and Analyze Data with Python.
+Develop programs to gather, clean, analyze, and visualize data.

 * [Data Analysis with Python](https://www.coursera.org/learn/data-analysis-with-python): This course will take you from the basics of Python to exploring many different types of data.
 You will learn how to prepare data for analysis, perform simple statistical analysis, create meaningful data visualizations, predict future trends from data, and more.